Top

 Understandably, circumstances change over time which may warrant a reasonable custody modification.
 However, there must be a material change in circumstances to justify a change in custody.
 Either parent can file to modify a child custody order in Connecticut.

-A judge will only consider a modification request if at least 2 years have passed since the last order was entered or there has been a major change that affects the child’s safety or well-being.
+A judge will generally only consider a modification request if a significant period of time has passed since the last order was entered or there has been a major change that affects the child’s safety or well-being.
 The petition should explain to the court why a custody change is warranted, such as if one parent has moved out of the state.

 Keep in mind that a judge will only grant a custody modification if it serves a child’s best interests.
 Note that when dealing with a more recent custody order, a court will modify the arrangement only if it preserves the child’s safety, stability, or well-being.

-More specifically, a court might modify a recent custody in one of the following situations:
+More specifically, a court might modify a recent custody order in one of the following situations:

 Emergency Custody Orders